HitClips

-HitClips is a digital audio player created by Tiger Electronics that plays low-fidelity mono one-minute clips of usually teen pop hits from exchangeable cartridges.
-It first launched in August 2000 with 60-second microchip songs featuring Britney Spears, NSYNC, and Sugar Ray.
-The following year, songs by Destiny's Child, Backstreet Boys, Dream, and Pink were additionally released.
-There is a version for young children called KidClips.
-Tiger Electronics had licensing agreements for HitClips with popular major record labels including Atlantic Records, Jive Records/Zomba Label Group, and Capitol Records.
-While it is commonly supposed that HitClips started as a McDonald's toy, this is untrue.
-By June 2002, HitClips players and music disks combined had sold more than 20 million units.
+HitClips is a digital audio player created by Tiger Electronics that plays low-fidelity mono one-minute clips of usually teen pop hits from exchangeable chip cartridges.
+It first launched on August 11, 2000 in the United States, with a McDonald's and Jive Records promotional campaign selling the micro personal player with either "Stronger" by Britney Spears or "It's Gonna Be Me" by NSYNC.
+The full HitClips lineup debuted on September 28, 2000 at retail stores, with an expanded lineup of music chips and players.
+Later, a version for young children known as KidClips was launched.
+Tiger Electronics had licensing agreements for HitClips with popular major record labels including Atlantic Records, Zomba Label Group (owners of Jive) and Capitol Records.